Banner Alt Text

 This post contains affiliate links, see our disclaimer for more information.

+If you want to plan a trip to Alaska, you're in the right place!
 A road trip in Alaska is an amazing experience to add to your bucket list.
-Just a few of the things that itinerary covers include taking a scenic plane ride around the tallest mountain in North America, hiking on a glacier and seeing incredible Alaskan wildlife.
+This itinerary covers a scenic plane ride around the tallest mountain in North America, hiking on a glacier, seeing Alaskan wildlife and much more.
 Road tripping around Southcentral Alaska is sure to make you fall in love with the amazing scenery, the rugged attitude and all of the things that make Alaska so special.

 If you have less than 7 days, pick what is most important to you and prioritize that!
-If you have more time, there is an endless list of things you could do in this incredible state.
-I don’t like to say that anyone “has” to spend a certain amount of time somewhere, but I think 7 days is a great amount of time to see some of the best things that southcentral Alaska has to offer, visit two national parks and more fun things along the way.
+And if you have more time, there is an endless list of things you could do in this incredible state.
+I don’t like to say that anyone “has” to spend a certain amount of time somewhere, but I think 7 days is a great amount of time to see some of the best things that southcentral Alaska has to offer, visit two national parks and make other fun stops along the way.

 When To Visit Alaska